 Season Three Trailer

-A new discovery rewrites the story of the origins of our species.
+A new fossil discovery in Morocco rewrites the story of the origins of our species.

 Paul Salopek is a Pulitzer Prize-winning journalist on an epic journey, tracing the path of ancient human migration on foot.